Dregu/s2tracker/README.md

 #places { display: none }
 .item { width: 32px; height: 32px; order: 0; }
 ```
-and set your browser width to 3000 to get a nice bottom bar with small icons in journal order.
+and set your browser size to 3000x128 to get a nice bottom bar with small icons in journal order.